the1lab/1lab/src/Cat/Displayed/Cartesian/Weak.lagda.md

 # Weak Cartesian Morphisms

-Some authors use a weaker notion of [cartesian morphism] when defining fibrations, referred to as a "weak cartesian" or "hypocartesian" morphism.
+Some authors use a weaker notion of [[cartesian morphism]] when defining fibrations, referred to as a "weak cartesian" or "hypocartesian" morphism.
 Such morphisms only allow for the construction of universal maps when the morphism to be factored is displayed over the same morphism as the weak cartesian map.
 This situation is best understood graphically.

-[cartesian morphism]: Cat.Displayed.Cartesian.html

 ~~~{.quiver}
 \begin{tikzcd}